jhe2155/surestart/README.md

 Overall, I found today's reading to be quite approachable and easy to understand.

+## Day 17
+Upload HousePrices.ipynb to predict house prices using a simple CNN model.

+## Day 18
+Uploaded HousePricesUpdated.ipynb and HousePricesWithMeanSquaredError.ipynb to try various loss functions on the CNN model from yesterday.

 ## Day 22
 I found this week's reading to be really interesting as there can be a lot of cool applications with natural language processing.
 Ethically, there can be some concerns with models learning offensive or incorrect content from human writing that it is trained on.